-As requested, this letter discusses the geotechnical feasibility of constructing 2 single family residence at the referenced site.
-The residence would be located on a gently sloping pad adjacent to the existing paved access road
+As requested, this letter discusses the geotechnical feasibility of constructing a single family residence at the referenced site.
+The residence would be located on a gently sloping pad adjacent to the existing paved access road:

 Our scope of work was as follows.
-1) a site visit and reconnaissance of the lower portion of parcel APN 103-171-32 with Joseph Hanna, Santa Cruz County Geologist, Erik Zinn.
-Geologist with Zinn Geology and Ken Mabie, Sanitarian with Environmental Concepts, 2) review of available data in our files regarding the site and region, 3) engineering analysis and evaluation of the resulting data and 4) submittal of this letter presenting the results of our study.
+1) a site visit and reconnaissance of the lower portion of parcel.
+APN.
+103-171-32 with Joseph Hanna, Santa Cruz County Geologist, Erik Zinn, Geologist with Zinn Geology end Ken Mabie.
+Sanitarian with Environmental Concepts, 2) review of available data in our files regarding the site arrd region, 3) engineering analysis and evaluation of the resulting data and 4) submittal of this letter presenting the results of our study.